hipstas/ava_documentation/pages/SpreadsheetTemplates.md

 The “pipe” can be found on QWERTY keyboards to the right of the letter “P.”

 [Sample Annotations Spreadsheets - Leslie Flint's Spiritualism example](https://drive.google.com/drive/folders/1CzTX-WOQbCxYW3YefjOs4bThszHDr-oU?usp=drive_link)) <br>
 This Google Drive folder contains the Annotation spreadsheets used to organize annotations and notes about two different audio events in an AVAnnotate project about Leslie Flint's direct voice mediumship.
-The spreadsheets ("OscarWildeAnnotations" and "ArthurConanDoyleAnnotations")
+The spreadsheets ("OscarWildeAnnotations" and "ArthurConanDoyleAnnotations").

 [Sample Tag Spreadsheet - Zora Neale Hurston example](https://utexas.app.box.com/s/ce1cmsvs1ygs6jv1jr2wrfxryc7ig87q) <br>
 This Box folder includes all of the spreadsheets, including the Annotation spreadsheets (ZNH_annotations-T86-243.csv, ZNH_annotations-T86_244.csv, and ZNH_annotations-T86_245.csv), used to create [this AVAnnotate project](https://tanyaclement.github.io/znh-1939/) about Zora Neale Hurston across several audio recordings.
 This project includes 3 annotation spreadsheets because the author annotated 3 different audio events.